PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ### &#x2728; Cell Data Analysis with in the [Scverse](https://scverse.org/)

-To be able to analyse cell agent data the same way as single cell RNA seq data is analysed, pcdl has a function to translate cell agent data into [AnnData](https://anndata.readthedocs.io/en/latest/) format.
+To be able to analyse cell agent data the same way as single cell RNA seq data is analysed, pcdl has a function to translate cell agent data into [anndata](https://anndata.readthedocs.io/en/latest/) format.
 Anndata is the de facto standard for sc RNA seq data analysis in python.
-Anndata is the backbone of the sc verse project.
+Anndata is the backbone of the scverse (sinngle cell universe) project.

 ```python
 ann = mcds.get_anndata(values=2)